Negotiation Idioms

 - to make a good start, to succeed

-We have not been able to get to first base with anyone regarding the terms of the new contract.
+We have not been able to get to first base regarding the terms of the new contract.

 get to the bottom of (something)

-- to find out the real cause of something
+- to discover or understand the real cause of something

-It was very difficult to get to the bottom of the financial problems in the company.
+It will be difficult to get to the bottom of the financial problems in the company.

 get to the heart of (something)